Milnor invariants of string links, trivalent trees, and configuration space integrals: Examples in low degrees

 At finite type 3, Mellor's formula reveals that the graph cocycle $\alpha_{1234}$ for the invariant $\mu_{1234}$ has 24 terms, including 13 of the 72 chord diagrams, 9 of the 24 diagrams with one free vertex, and 2 of the 3 four-leaved trivalent trees.
 This points to the potential difficulty of quickly finding the integral formula for an arbitrary Milnor invariant.
-(This latter objective is the subject of work in progress of the authors and R.~Komendarczyk.)
 Note however that there are only 3 isomorphism classes of trivalent trees with four leaves, distinctly labeled by 1, 2, 3, 4.
 The IHX relation says that the (signed) sum of these is zero, so the dimension of the space of these trees modulo IHX is 2.
-This is also the number of type 3 Milnor invariants of 4-component string links.
-Our main result will say that a set of coefficients of these trees which satisfy the IHX condition almost determines a sum of type 3 Milnor invariants; in fact, these coefficients determine it up to adding type-2 invariants, namely triple linking numbers and products of pairwise linking numbers.
+This is also the number of type 3 Milnor invariants of 4-component long links.
+Our main result will say that a set of coefficients of these trees which satisfy the IHX condition almost determines a sum of type 3 Milnor invariants; in fact, these coefficients determine it up to adding type 2 invariants, namely triple linking numbers and products of pairwise linking numbers.